allartk/leaflet.offline/README.md

 * [localforage](https://github.com/localForage/localForage) To store the tiles
 * Optional [Leaflet.VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid)

-Leaflet should be a global var L. Localforage will be installed if you use `npm install`.

 ## Install

 ### Manual or Clone

-Just use one of github's download methods and add dist/leaflet.offline.min.js in a script tag to your page (after leaflet and localforage)
+Just use one of github's download methods (look under the releasestab ) and add dist/leaflet.offline.min.js in a script tag to your page (after leaflet and localforage)

 ### With npm